chardoncs/libpgfe/.github/qna.md

 1. This library prioritizes POSIX compatibility, instead of Windows compatibility.

 2. *libpgfe* needs some necessary features that are not included in *MSVC*.
-For instance, like the C code below:
+For instance, like the C code below. *MSVC* will refuse to compile that code, because a variable is used as the array's size, while *Clang* and *GCC* are OK with it.

 ```c
 int main() {